Why Warriors Pty Ltd was founded by Richard and Tim Trudgen in 2001.

 Richard was asked by clan elders to deliver cross-cultural training workshops for people coming into Arnhem Land to provide support and services to Aboriginal communities.
 Since then, Richard has continued to deliver these workshops in the region and across Australia, as part of his acclaimed Bridging The Gap training.

 The now influential book “Why Warriors lie down and die” was published after, senior Yolngu leaders, including Rev. Dr Djiniyini Gondarra OAM, asked Wamut to write a book to explain what was happening in the community, and how this situation could be resolved with better cross-cultural understanding.
-The book is now in its ninth reprint, and continues to be an essential tool for anyone working with remote Aboriginal communities today.
+The book is now in its twelfth reprint, and continues to be an essential tool for anyone working with remote Aboriginal communities today.